Midnighter/r-novice-analysis-viz/_episodes/04-explore-gene-expression.md

 > {: .r}
 {: .challenge}

+Scatter plots are also a great way to FIXME

 ## Differentially expressed genes <!-- 10 -->

 From our PCA we could, as expected, see that the last timepoint is the most dissimilar from the the anaerobic condition.
 Let's make a comparison between the anaerobic and 10 min anearobic samples and see which genes are differentially expressed between those.